Huhngoku/ADVOCATE/doc/Analysis.md

 search for concurrent send on the same channel, because this can behavior can and often is useful, e.g. as a form of wait group.

+### Analysis scenario: Select with untriggered case

+> [!NOTE]
+> #### Status
+> Detection: IMPLEMENTED\
+> Rewrite:   NOT IMPLEMENTED

+Untriggered cases are easy to identify.
+There is a "pre" event but no "post" event.

+1. We could check if there is a potential partner.
+Can be done based on HB analysis.

+2. Reorder the trace so that we can enable the "pre" event.

+Things to consider.

+No potential partners.
+Sounds like a bug.

+Several potential partners.
+Try all?
+Select one, how?

+To check if a possible partner for an untriggered select case exists, we must compare them with other channel operations.
+We also compare them with other untriggered select cases.

+To see, if we can find a possible partner, we store all select operations as
+follows:

+When a select case is processed, we iterate over all of its cases, and compare there vector clocks to to the most recent recv/send on this channel (see Receive on closed).
+If the most recent send/recv is a possible communication partner, meaning either being concurrent (unbuffered) or concurrent or Before/After (buffered), we mark the case as having a potential partner.
+Otherwise we store it and mark it as not having a potential partner (yet).
+The chosen case is stored as having a possible partner without any additional checks.

+If a channel operation (send/recv/close) is processed, we iterate over all stored select cases with the same channel and compatible operations, that are not marked as having a potential partner yet.
+If the operation is a potential partner for this case, we mark the case as having an potential partner.

+After all trace operations have been processed, we compare all combinations of channels cases, for which at least one of them was not marked as having a partner yet.
+If they form a potential communication, we can mark them as having a partner as well.

+After that, we return warnings for all select cases, that have not been marked as having a potential communication partner.

 ### Analysis scenario: Goroutine leak

+> [!NOTE]
+> #### Status
+> Detection: MOSTLY IMPLEMENTED (no check for possible resolve of stuck mutex, waits or conds yet)\
+> Rewrite:   NOT IMPLEMENTED

 A goroutine leak is an indefinitely blocked goroutine.